-Our two locos were part of a 200 strong class of mixed traffic locos introduced between 1958 & 1962.
-Each loco was fitted with a single 2,000 horsepower engine, which made them a Type 4 under the British Railways diesel classification.
-In the early 1970ís the locos became part of Class 40 under British Railís computerised TOPS classification system.
+Our three locos were part of a 200 strong class of mixed traffic locos introduced between 1958 & 1962.
+Each loco was fitted with a single 2,000 hp engine, which made them a Type 4 under the British Railways diesel classification.
+In the early 1970’s the locos became part of Class 40 under BR's computerised TOPS classification system.
 Our first two locos were bought from BR upon withdrawal, D345/40145 in February 1984, D335/40135 in May 1988.
 40106 was purchased in November 2015.

 40106, 40135 and 40145 perform regularly at the East Lancs Railway.
 A major milestone for the society occurred in October 2002, when D345 (40145) was certified to run on the national rail network.
 Since then the loco has worked many railtours to places the length and breadth of Britain.
 On the pages of this website you can find out about the history of the class, find the latest class 40 news, download booking forms for 40145's railtours, take a browse through our sales items and lots more.